ggjara/teachvatory/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of teachvatory is to provide an easy visualization of students’ performance and quizzes’ answers.
+The goal of teachvatory is to provide a visualization and AI-driven analysis of students’ performance and quizzes’ answers.

 ## Installation